wazuh/wazuh/.github/ISSUE_TEMPLATE/post-release.md

 ---

-The following issue aims to perform required post-release checks to ensure good published release procedure.
+The following issue aims to perform required post-release checks to ensure a well-published release procedure.

 ## Main information
 |||